Alpha Bravo Charlie: Story

-Back at the camp, Shahnaz calls for Gulsher again, whereas he insists on seeing her so he can apologise.
-They meet, and it is revealed that the girl that Gulsher had been talking to on the phone, is the same girl that Faraz is now in love with: Shahnaz.
-Shahnaz takes Gulsher to a restaurant because she realises that Gulsher is a decent guy, and he didn't mean to flirt with her.
-But Gulsher can't afford the food, and it will hurt his pride if he lets a girl pay for his food, so he runs away from the restaurant.
-The next morning Shahnaz calls for Gulsher again, but he is too afraid to talk to her, so he asks the adjutant to make an excuse.
-That same night, Gulsher receives a letter in which it is written that he needs to be at a certain place at a certain time.
-He goes here, and Shahnaz appears, very angry.
-She was angry that he made an excuse and that the adjutant must be thinking wrong about her.
-She also tells Gulsher to be more confident, and not shy away.
-A few days later, Faraz, Kashif and Gulsher are sent to another exercise.
-Before leaving, Faraz tells his father to go to Shahnaz's house and ask for her hand in marriage.
-At the exercise, Kashif plays games with the tank for which he is punished.
-Eventually, he tells the Major he wants to leave the army because he thinks he is a misfit and he was forced to join the army anyway.
-But the major has other plans.
-Back from the exercise, Faraz gets to know from his dad that Shahnaz refused the proposal.
-When Faraz confronts Shahnaz, she tells him that he is Mr. Perfect, which is why she refused him.
-She will have pretty much no impact on his life whatsoever, because he will achieve whatever he wants to, and she wants someone who does lack things, and has flaws, so she can fix those flaws.
-As a joke, Faraz says: I think I have someone in mind for you, he is our Mr. Charlie.
-He says Gulsher.
-Although he meant it as a joke, Shahnaz thought it was a very good idea and tells him to talk to Gulsher about this.
-Gulsher and Shahnaz get married and begin their new life.
+Back at the camp, Shahnaz calls for Gulsher once more, but he insists on seeing her to apologize.
+When they meet, it is revealed that the girl Gulsher had been speaking with on the phone is the same Shahnaz Faraz has fallen for.
+Shahnaz takes Gulsher to a restaurant, realizing he is a decent guy who didn't intend to flirt with her.
+However, Gulsher can't afford the meal and fears losing his pride if he allows a girl to pay for him, so he flees the restaurant.
+The following morning, Shahnaz calls Gulsher again, but he is too afraid to speak with her and asks the adjutant to make an excuse on his behalf.
+That same night, Gulsher receives a letter instructing him to be at a specific location at a certain time.
+When he arrives, a furious Shahnaz confronts him, upset that he made an excuse and concerned about what the adjutant might think of her.
+She urges Gulsher to be more confident and not to shy away.
+After a few days, Faraz, Kashif, and Gulsher are sent to a different exercise.
+Before leaving, Faraz instructs his father to visit Shahnaz's house and propose marriage.
+During the exercise, Kashif plays around with the tank and is subsequently punished.
+Ultimately, he tells the Major that he wants to leave the army, believing he does not belong there and was compelled to join.
+However, the Major has other plans.
+Upon returning from the exercise, Faraz learns from his father that Shahnaz has rejected his proposal.
+When confronting Shahnaz, she explains that she refused him because he embodies "Mr. Perfect."
+She feels that he will accomplish whatever he desires, leaving little room for her impact in his life.
+Instead, she seeks someone with flaws whom she can help improve.
+Jokingly, Faraz suggests someone for her, referring to Gulsher as "our Mr. Charlie."
+Although he intended it as a joke, Shahnaz views it as a good idea and insists that he speak to Gulsher.
+Eventually, Gulsher and Shahnaz marry and begin their new life together.